 An alternative system (to ensure cost effectiveness for smaller bar diameters) has pre-bent and pre-spaced steel reinforcement supplied in a pre-galvanized steel box that is dimpled and flanged for maximum concrete bond.
 The system is used to enable efficient and reliable reinforcement continuity for sections of concrete structures that are poured in subsequent phases without the need to drill formwork.

 This system not only improves on site productivity due to its installation speed, but also provides significantly higher shear capacities compared to traditional methods due to a higher shear friction.
 This enables us to reduce the amount of steel bars required to carry the same vertical load; reducing costs and embodied CO2 in the construction.

 Installation is simply achieved by nailing the casing to the formwork or wiring it to the existing reinforcement bar cage prior to concreting.
-After removal of the formwork the lids of the box is removed and the bended bar being straighten and ready for lapping.
+After removal of the formwork the lids of the box is removed and the bended bar being straightened and ready for connecting.

 Moment Box is the only rebar box capable of making an anchoring which can transfer significant force around the structural joints.